OpenBB-finance/OpenBB/website/content/platform/usage/intros/econometrics.md

 ### Working with Time Series data

-To demonstrate the usage of the Econometrics SDK for time series data, the
+To demonstrate the usage of the Econometrics Platform for time series data, the
 <a href="https://www.statsmodels.org/dev/datasets/generated/longley.html" target="_blank" rel="noreferrer noopener">longley</a> dataset is loaded in.

 ```python